 The box filter is simple and efficient for small aquariums and fish bowls.
 One filter is perfect for your 10 gallon (or smaller) tank.
 They are plastic boxes fitted with a perforated lid and a lift tube.
 The lift tube connects to an air hose, and the bubbles rise up the tube from the bottom of the box.
 Filtration media are packed around the lift tube, filling the box.
 Water flows down through the media and up the tube, drawn by the rising stream of air bubbles.
 The bubbles help to aerate and oxygenate your tank.
-A simple design and efficient filtering.
+A simple design and efficient fish tank filter.
 Easy to assemble and simple to use.

-Canisters are external fish tank filters.
+Canisters are an external fish tank filter.
 The ideal solution for maintaining a large aquarium where a strong water current and high level of filtration is necessary.
 These include supplementary media such as carbon.
 External filters also contain a greater amount of sponge and biological media, enhancing the level of mechanical filtration and breakdown of ammonia.
 Canister filters have an integral water pump.
 Their main appeal is that all of the water is forced to flow through all of the media.

 For more information about Canister Filters check out our other article here…

 For a quick search on Amazon.com for all currently available canisters click this link now…..
 Fish Tank Canister Filter